 John worked at Caythorpe ironstone quarries.
 They lived in Fulbeck, then Carlton Scroop before moving back to Fulbeck around 1894.
 They were still there in 1911, but by 1913 they’d moved to Long Bennington.
 In 1916 they moved again, to Court Leys Farm (near Brandon but in Caythorpe parish).
 They had 8 children:

 John William b Fulbeck c1888

 Thomas b Carlton Scoop c1894

 Around 1924 John and Ann moved to Harlaxton.
 By 1935, when they celebrated their golden wedding, they had 23 grandchildren and John, now 70, was working for Mr Pearson Gregory.

 In 1901 John (known as Jack) was 13, living at home but working as a groom.
 In 1911 he was a groom at Rockcliffe Hall, near Darlington.
 He signed up for the Army at High Bridge, Lincoln and served as a driver with 76th Field Company, Royal Engineers.
 His unit, part of 16th (Irish) Division of Kitchener’s New Army, left England in Aug 1915 and stayed in France for the rest of the war.
 John was de-mobbed at Harrowby Camp in April 1919 and returned to Court Leys Farm.

 In 1911 Fred was still at home in Fulbeck (aged 23) and working as an ironstone miner.
+He also served in the Army during WW1.
 He married Lizzie Howitt in Aug 1919 at New Somerby.

 Earnest also served in the MGC.
 Thomas and Earnest Richmond had consecutive service numbers, so they must have joined together.